pouchdb/pouchdb/docs/custom.md

 PouchDB that you want to use, potentially resulting in smaller bundle sizes and faster build times.

-PouchDB exposes its custom builds via separate packages available on `npm`.
-All of these packages follow the format `pouchdb-*` and can be installed using `npm install`.
+PouchDB exposes its custom builds via separate packages available on npm.
+All of these packages follow the format `pouchdb-<name>` and can be installed using `npm install`.

-Some packages come included by default in the main `pouchdb` package, whereas others are supported at a first-party level, but must be installed separately in order to be used.
+Some packages are included by default in the main `pouchdb` package, whereas others (including third-party packages) must be installed separately.

 {% include alert/start.html variant="warning"%}
 {% markdown %}